 Orlando Pirates defender Happy Jele said Bafana should not focus much on the result of the other 2012 Afcon Group G match between Egypt and Niger.

 “As much as we need Egypt to beat Niger, we have our own job to do.
+We must just not lose focus and worry about the results of the other match, but all our focus should be in our match,” said Jele.

 “Let’s work on beating Sierra Leone and we will worry about the other results later.
-We understand the importance of our match and the coach has been motivating us daily, and we know what is expected of us.”—Sapa
+We understand the importance of our match and the coach has been motivating us daily, and we know what is expected of us.” — Sapa